iajaykarthick/audio-deepfake-detection/src/features/extraction/README.md

 ### 1. Input

 The workflow starts with raw audio data which is preprocessed to get it ready for feature extraction.
-This may include reducing noise and adjusting levels.

 ### 2. Detailed Low-Level Feature Extraction